 To implement such an order, the governor and the state’s Department of Health have divided California into five separate geographic regions.
 Lockdowns will last a minimum of three weeks for areas meeting those grim COVID-19 statistics, the governor said in a media briefing Thursday.

 For regions that have ICU capacity lower than 15%, residents will be asked to stay in their homes unless conducting an essential function.
-Gov. Newsom did emphasize, however, that Californians can still leave their homes, exercise and run errands.
-In fact, he encouraged that kind of activity Thursday.

 "If we don't act now, our hospital system will be overwhelmed," Gov. Newsom said.